marcusvolz/strava_py/README.md

 ### Process the data

 The main function for importing and processing activity files expects a path to a directory of unzipped GPX and / or FIT files.
-If required, the [fit2gpx](https://github.com/dodo-saba/fit2gpx) package provides useful tools for pre-processing bulk files exported from Stava, e.g. unzipping activity files (see Use Case 3: Strava Bulk Export Tools).
+If required, the [fit2gpx](https://github.com/dodo-saba/fit2gpx) package provides useful tools for pre-processing bulk files exported from Strava, e.g. unzipping activity files (see Use Case 3: Strava Bulk Export Tools).

 ```python
 df = process_data(<path to folder with GPX and / or FIT files>)